Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 So I actually took a few notes about the things that Christopher Steele basically says, well, I still think there's some credibility here.

-And it just to be clear, there's nothing in this documentary that I saw that seems to have any sort of substance.
+And just to be clear, there's nothing in this documentary that I saw that seems to have any sort of substance.

-But the the I don't even like saying it.
+But I don't even like saying it.

 Okay.

-That's, I mean, I don't even like I don't like thinking about it.
+That's, I mean, I don't even like, I don't like thinking about it.

 I don't like saying it.

-Because well, let me let me tell you why that's so significant, and I'm glad you brought up those two points.
+And I'm glad you brought up those two points.

 We talked about his bias, his hatred of Trump, and the fact that he was paid by his political opponent.